-- 1. Each trainee must rotate through three out of the five core specialties listed: - a.
-Cardiology - b.
-Respiratory - c.
-Geriatric Medicine - d.
-Endocrinology - e.
-Gastroenterology - 2.
-Each post is 3 months in duration and the BST programme is 24 months in total - 3.
-A full rotation must include: - a.
-A minimum of 6 months spent outside of the metropolitan area - b.
-A minimum of 6 months in a level 4 hospital - c.
-A minimum of 6 months in a level 3 or level 2 hospital - 4.
-Each trainee must spend a minimum of 18 months on call, as per local hospital on call rota arrangements, to include a minimum of 12 months unselected General Internal Medicine call - a.
+- 1. Each Trainee must rotate through three out of the five core specialties listed:

+- a.
+Cardiology

+- b.
+Respiratory

+- c.
+Geriatric Medicine

+- d.
+Endocrinology

+- e.
+Gastroenterology

+2. Each post is 3 months in duration and the BST programme is 24 months in total

+3. A full rotation must include:

+- a.
+A minimum of 3 months spent outside of the metropolitan area - b.
+A minimum of 3 months in a level 4 hospital - c.
+A minimum of 3 months in a level 3 or level 2 hospital - d.
+To be deemed to have completed a 3 month rotation a Trainee must have completed a minimum of 8 weeks working out of the 3 months; otherwise the rotation will need to be repeated.

+- 4. Each Trainee must spend a minimum of 18 months on call, to include on call at night as per local hospital rotas, and to include a minimum of 12 months unselected General Internal Medicine call - a.
 Cardiology call can be accepted in lieu of General Internal Medicine call - b.
 A three-month post in the emergency department may be counted towards your 18 month call requirement. - 5.
-Each trainee must have an assigned trainer, approved by RCPI - 6.
-Each trainee should spend no more than 6 months in one specialty - Structured Educational Activities must be in place at each training site.
+Each Trainee must have an assigned Trainer, approved by RCPI - 6.
+Each Trainee should spend no more than six months in one specialty - 7.
+Structured Educational Activities must be in place at each training site.
 This may include journal clubs, case based small group teaching, grand rounds and MDT meetings - 8.
 Trainees should attend specialty outpatient clinics and, when on acute medicine service, should participate in post call ward rounds

-Completion Dates
+Completion Dates: